SDARG/opt4j/README.md

 The goal of Opt4J is to simplify the evolutionary optimization of user-defined problems as well as the implementation of arbitrary meta-heuristic optimization algorithms.
 For this purpose, Opt4J relies on a module-based implementation and offers a graphical user interface for the configuration as well as a visualization of the optimization process.

+## Java Versions
+Starting with Release 3.4, Opt4J requires Java 21 (LTS) or higher.
+Opt4J version 3.3 and lower is Java 11 compatible.

 ## Usage
 Opt4J can be used as standalone Swing-based application or as a library.